xsf/xmpp.org/content/blog/newsletter/2026-06-05-newsletter.md

 title: The XMPP Newsletter May 2026
 date: 2026-06-05
 categories: ['Newsletter']
 summary: "In this issue: Fully online 29th XMPP Summit announcement!
 XMPP at FOSSY 2026.
 XMPP Sprint in Berlin.
-EnvsBot XMPP Helper Bot for the envs pubnix - BETA, Movim's first 2026 Goal Reached!
-What's Next?, What’s your oldest Openfire deployment?, and more!
+EnvsBot XMPP Helper Bot for the envs pubnix - BETA, Movim's first 2026 Goal Reached, What’s your oldest Openfire deployment?, and more!
 Update your clients with aTalk, Conversations, Converse.js, Monal, Monocles, Poezio and Profanity.
 Update your servers: Prosody IM 13.0.6, Openfire 5.0.5, MongooseIM 6.7.0, and Specifications update: one proposed XEP and three updated ones!"
 ---

 {{< figure src="/images/newsletter/xmpp_newsletter_banner.jpg" caption="XMPP Newsletter Banner" >}}